 A/B testing is a standard step in the marketing process.
 Without A/B testing, marketers wouldn’t have the necessary data points to maximize their marketing efforts and drive an effective campaign.
 The A/B test is mainly used when you want to see what treatment is causal to the results you want, or when you want to know which of the many possible actions leads to the best results.
 In the latter case, the standard A/B test turns out to not be the best way to get the desired results.

 Running an A/B test after sampling each piece of data, and then using the best results requires quite a bit of mental energy and time consumption.
 Instead, what if you could put all the possible actions on the traffic you wanted and let the machine pick the best action for you?
-Multi-armed bandits is the better way to do this.
-But before we dive into any real world examples of multi-armed bandits, let’s get educated.
+Multi-armed bandits are the better way to do this.
+But before we dive into any real-world examples of multi-armed bandits, let’s get educated.

 What is multi-armed bandit?

 Multi-armed bandit isn’t a familiar lingo in the marketing world but it’s increasingly becoming a part of a marketer’s day-to-day function whether one realizes it or not.
 When you switch to an all-purpose, automated marketing platform such as Cortex, chances are you’re dealing with multi-armed bandits.
 So, it’s best to familiarize with it.
 Now, let’s look at each term:

 A marketer might ask: Which options are useful for us?
 What kind of actions can we take?
 The possible options or actions are called arms.
 For email marketing, possible email subject lines or email templates in a campaign can be called arms.